 STEM Stars Sites:

-Allegheny Traditional Academy, Arlington, Arsenal, Brookline, Carmalt, Colfax, King, Manchester, McKeesport Founders Hall, Morrow, Pittsburgh Classical Academy, Propel (Braddock Hills, Homestead, McKeesport, Northside), Schiller, Sterrett, Sunnyside, Wadsworth Hall, Woodland Hills, and YWCA Homewood.
+Allegheny Traditional Academy, Arlington, Carmalt, Colfax, East Hills Community Center, King, McKeesport Founders Hall, Pittsburgh Classical Academy, Propel (Braddock Hills, Hazelwood, Homestead, McKeesport, Northside), Schiller, South Brook, South Hills, Sterrett, Sunnyside, Wadsworth Hall, and Woodland Hills.

 If you are interested in being a mentor volunteer, please let us know!
 Just fill out the form HERE.

 According to a 2012 Bayer corporation report, a paltry 25% of working women and 14% of underrepresented minorities are employed in STEM fields – primarily because they were not encouraged or nurtured to pursue STEM studies early on.
 While women make up nearly half of the work force in this country, they only occupy 25% of all STEM-related jobs.
 Only 10% of all engineers are women.
 STEM Stars works to reverse this disturbing trend by bringing STEM to middle school girls, allowing them to explore the fun of STEM and envision themselves in rewarding STEM careers.